-The empirical work that follows tests for the borrow-to-invest channel via a double comparison of spending responses between categories of spending (consumption versus residential investment) and between more and less leveraged households.
+When the borrow-to-invest motive operates, the impact of the LTV constraint is to limit opportunities for investment.
+This implies that households can be constrained and yet have low values of the MPC out of an increase in net wealth.
+Further, a significant impact of credit constraints is on wealth building rather than on consumption smoothing.
+Whether or not the borrow-to-invest motive operates is, in the end, an empirical question that we address directly in the rest of this paper.
+The empirical work that follows tests for the borrow-to-invest motive via a double comparison of spending responses between categories of spending (consumption versus residential investment) and between more and less leveraged households.
 The model predicts a much larger response of investment spending than consumption, but particularly for more leveraged households.